Beverley

 The level of general health in Beverley is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Beverley shows above-average health outcomes with a low prevalence of common health conditions among its general population, although higher than the national average for older and at-risk cohorts.
+Beverley demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population compared to national averages.

-Private health cover stands at approximately 51% of the total population (~4,946 people), slightly lower than the average SA2 area's rate.
-Mental health issues and asthma are the most prevalent medical conditions in Beverley, affecting 7.9 and 7.7% of residents respectively.
-Notably, 71.6% of residents declare themselves completely clear of medical ailments, compared to 68.9% across Greater Adelaide.
-The area has 13.7% of residents aged 65 and over (1,327 people), lower than the 20.0% in Greater Adelaide.
-However, health outcomes among seniors require more attention than those for the broader population.
+However, this figure is higher among older, at-risk cohorts.
+Approximately 51% (~4,955 people) of Beverley's total population have private health cover, slightly lower than the average for SA2 areas.
+The most prevalent medical conditions in Beverley are mental health issues and asthma, affecting 7.9% and 7.7% of residents respectively.
+Conversely, 71.6% of residents report having no medical ailments, compared to 68.9% across Greater Adelaide.
+Beverley has a lower proportion of seniors aged 65 and over at 13.7% (1,329 people) than the 20.0% recorded in Greater Adelaide.
+Despite this, health outcomes among Beverley's senior residents require more attention due to presenting certain challenges compared to the broader population.

 Frequently Asked Questions - Health